 Who are the members of WBAA?

-Members of WBAA are students and over hundred alumni of the Balkans region, concretely the following countries (alphabetically): Albania, Bosnia and Herzegovina, Kosovo*, The former Yugoslav Republic of Macedonia (FYROM), Montenegro and Serbia.
+Members of WBAA are students and over hundred alumni of the Balkans region, concretely the following countries (alphabetically): Albania, Bosnia and Herzegovina, Kosovo*, North Macedonia, Montenegro and Serbia.

 *This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ opinion on the Kosovo declaration of independence.

 Member of WBAA can be an individual who was/is a beneficiary of any form of scholarship scheme that has enabled studying in Erasmus+ Programme and Partner countries, who has no economic or political benefits intended to WBAA and accepts the WBAA Statute, mission and principles.